iuxcode/flukit/README.md

-# Flukit
+# Flukit (pre-alpha)

-Flukit is a versatile and easy-to-use Flutter mini framework inpired by [Get](https://pub.dev/packages/get) that simplifies app development.
+Flukit is a versatile and easy-to-use Flutter mini framework inspired by [Get](https://pub.dev/packages/get) that simplifies app development.
 With Flukit, you can easily manage routing, theming, and utilities, as well as take advantage of pre-designed widgets and shortcuts to streamline your Flutter projects.

 ## :rocket: Introduction

 Welcome to `Flukit`, a powerful toolkit designed to simplify the app development process for Flutter developers.
-Our goal is to provide an efficient and streamlined solution for common app development tasks, including routing, theming, utilities, and widgets.
+We aim to provide an efficient and streamlined solution for common app development tasks, including routing, theming, utilities, and widgets.

 Developing apps can be complex and time-consuming, and our framework is here to make your life easier.
-This mini framework aim to empower developers by offering a set of tools that enhance productivity and provide a better development experience.
+This mini framework aims to empower developers by offering a set of tools that enhance productivity and provide a better development experience.

 Whether you're building a small project or a complex application, this Flutter Mini Framework is here to help you achieve your goals faster and with less effort.